DmitryGoroshko/word_hk_auto_test/README.md

 # Word hotkey auto test
-Test task: auto test Word app for hot key module
+Test task: 'Create auto test using Python for 1 test case.
+Use for example ‘Word’ application to test your autotest versus.'
+This is auto test for Word application (hot key module).

 ## Python auto test program description
 ### About the program